printf46/cnn_example/README.md

 Note that Pytorch equates kernel_size with filter_size as can be seen here https://pytorch.org/docs/stable/generated/torch.nn.Conv2d.html

+TODO: the validation accuracy is around 0.8, consider techniques to improve this.

 Overview of how the original CNN code works is here https://medium.com/thecyphy/train-cnn-model-with-pytorch-21dafb918f48